15 Free or Cheap Things to do in Christchurch

-2. Hang Out at the Re:Start Mall.
+1. Hang Out at the container Mall

 From arts and crafts to jams and jewellery, Christchurch hosts markets across the city all year round.
 Checking out the stalls while often listening to live music sure beats your supermarket shop.
 Check out the Christchurch’s Farmers Market at Riccarton House & Bush every Saturday 9am-1pm.
 For more markets, see our Cheap Eats in Christchurch.

 Find out why they call Christchurch “The Garden City”.
 It seems like every time you walk through the gardens, there’s something new to discover.
 If grand water fountains are your thing – we don’t know if it’s anyone’s “thing” but this one is pretty cool – then you’ll love the restored peacock fountain found in Christchurch’s Botanic Gardens.
 Walking though the adjacent park and garden is a pretty and easygoing walk to take when hanging out with backpacking buddies.

-5. Get educated at the Canterbury Museum.
+4. Get educated at the Canterbury Museum

 A walk through Botanic Gardens will lead you to Canterbury Museum – the token attraction to visit if you are on a budget (or have no money at all as it is free).
 Learn about NZ history, art and the natural world.

-6. Walk out to sea on New Brighton Pier.
+6. Walk out to sea on New Brighton Pier

 In fact, there are quite a few things to do in the New Brighton suburb.
 The beaches are popular for surfing and sunbathing – weather permitted, of course.
 Plus, a walk along Marine Parade offers shops and cafes.
 Find out more in 10 Free or Cheap Things To Do in New Brighton

-7. Go on the Bridle Path Walk.
+7. Go on the Bridle Path Walk

-Who needs to pay for a gondola when you have two working legs (and a tight wallet)?
+Who needs to pay for a gondola up the Port Hills when you have two working legs (and a tight wallet)?
 Remarkable views of Christchurch can be enjoyed from the Bridle Path walk, which is 3 hours return.
 The Bridle Path Walk starts just below the gondola.
 To get there without a car, Metro Bus number 28 takes you from Central Station to the Gondola base and through to Lyttelton.

-8. Go to Quail Island.
+8. Go to Quail Island

 A NZ$25 return ferry will take you to Quail Island: where sights include shipwrecks and, errr, former leperacy colony and quarantine station.
 Not forgetting all the stunning beaches and bushwalks, of course!

 9. Check out Brockworth Street Art Gallery.

 Not like your average art gallery, Brockworth Street is an art gallery where brick walls are the canvas.
 This is just a taste of the the amount of awesome street art there is to see in Christchurch.

-10. Go to a free gig at the Darkroom.
+10. Go to a free gig at the Darkroom

-Generally running Wednesday to Saturaday nights, The Darkroom on St Asaph Street puts on free live music.
+Generally running Wednesday to Saturday nights, The Darkroom on St Asaph Street puts on free live music.
 If you’re around on the first Monday of the month, The Darkroom hosts a magic night with hypnotists, magicians and comedians.
 Admission to the magic nights is NZ$10.

 Now that you have done some free things to do in Christchurch …